-06.12.2017: Our group had fun at a Christmas outing and visiting the excellent Kepler museum in Regensburg.
+06.12.2017: Our group had fun at a Christmas outing & visited the excellent Kepler museum.

 11.10.2017: We are very happy to welcome two new group members: Max Schilcher joins as a PhD student, and Robert Hrdina supports our office duties.